Emeritus: Other uses

 When a diocesan bishop or auxiliary bishop retires, the word emeritus is added to their former title, i.e., "Archbishop Emeritus of ...".
 The term "Bishop Emeritus" of a particular see can apply to several people, if the first lives long enough.
 The title was applied to the Bishop of Rome, Pope Emeritus Benedict XVI, on his retirement.
 In Community of Christ, the status of emeritus is occasionally granted to senior officials upon retirement.

 In Judaism, emeritus is often a title granted to long-serving rabbis of synagogues or other Jewish institutions.
 In some cases, the title is also granted to chazzans.
 Rabbi Emeritus or Cantor Emeritus is largely an honorific title.

 Since 2001, the honorary title of president pro tempore emeritus has been given to a senator of the minority party who has previously served as president pro tempore of the United States Senate.

 It is also used in business and nonprofit organizations to denote perpetual status of the founder of an organization or individuals who made significant contributions to the institution.
+Phil Knight, for example, is the co-founder of Nike, and after decades of being the CEO, he is now the chairman emeritus of the company.

-Following her decision to retire from Democratic leadership, the House Steering and Policy Committee voted to grant Nancy Pelosi the title of "speaker emerita" in recognition of her service as Speaker of the House.
+Following her decision to retire from Democratic leadership, the House Steering and Policy Committee voted to grant Nancy Pelosi the title of Speaker Emerita in recognition of her service as Speaker of the House, while newly elected Speaker Mike Johnson referred to his ousted predecessor Kevin McCarthy as Speaker Emeritus.

+Cabinet of Singapore also adopted the use of emeritus and so far it has been conferred to Senior Minister of Singapore Goh Chok Tong in 2011, when he and then-Minister Mentor Lee Kuan Yew both stepped down from the upcoming cabinet as part of the party's renewal process.
+Goh retired from politics in 2020, though his title as an emeritus was kept intact.